The Last Enemy (Space: 1999)

 "The Last Enemy" is the twenty-fourth episode of the first series of Space: 1999.
-The screenplay was written by Bob Kellett (with additional material contributed by Johnny Byrne); the director was Bob Kellett.
+The screenplay was written by Bob Kellett (with additional material contributed by Johnny Byrne); Kellett also directed.
 Previous titles include "The Second Sex" and "The Other Enemy".
 The final shooting script is dated 25 October 1974.
 Live-action filming took place Friday 8 November 1974 through Tuesday 19 November 1974.
 A three-day re-mount was scheduled from Tuesday 25 February 1975 through Thursday 28 February 1975.
 This re-mount concluded the filming of the first series.